Skip to main content

 • Hands-On Workshops: Pre-registration required to participate.
 All Workshops are 75 minutes.

-• Keynotes, Small & Large Group Presentations, Educators Lounge, and VEX Worlds Events are open to every attendee with no registration required.
+• Keynotes, Main Stage Presentations, Small Group Presentations, Educators Lounge, and VEX Worlds Events are open to every attendee with no registration required.

 • VEX Robotics World Championship: Daytime competitions open to all conference attendees; no registration required.